amitbcp/machine_learning_problems/chat_bot/data/nlu.md

 - hi there it's me
 - good evening
 - good afternoon
+- hey
+- hello
+- hi
+- good morning
+- good evening
+- hey there
+- hey are you there
+- hey bot
+- hi bot are you there
+- hii
+- hellooo
+- hey how are you
+- hey i hope you are doing good
+- hi bot
+- hey dude
+- hello bot
+- hi wassup
+- hi whatsup
+- hey wassup
+- hey whatsup
+- i hope you are doing great
+- hey bot how are you
+- hello how are you

 ## intent:get_budget
  - I want to eat at a place between 300 and 700